hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

 * Unsupervised learnining - Association Rules
   * Related behaviours - When detecting biometrics, would association rules related algorithms help?
 Because some behaviors are linked together.
 Meanwhile, the order of these behaviours are also important.
   * Predict behaviours - would a behaviour can be predicted based on the previous behaviour series, or order series?

+* Unsupervised learning - PCA and Sparse PCA in shape data
+  * Some biometrics can be shape data, such as sighed images.
+PCA is a popular tool applied to <b>shape data</b>, sometimes Sparsed PCA is more informative and saves reousrces than Standard PCA.

 ******************************************************